mingzhang-yin/CoCo/README.md

 # Paper Repository

 * The python scripts are included in the folder `src/`.
-The bash files to submit jobs to the cluster are included as `run.sh` (note that this depends on the machine and the bash file might need to be changed accordingly).
+The bash files to submit jobs to the cluster are included as `run.sh` (note that this depends on the machine and the bash file syntax may need to be changed accordingly).

 * To generate data for wild animal classification, follow the steps describe in [this repo](https://github.com/fastforwardlabs/causality-for-ml).
 Other data can be self generated or auto downloaded.